-The beauty of opening up your business to a remote work set-up is that it expands your pool of potential employees.
+The beauty of opening up your business to a remote work setup is that it expands your pool of potential employees.
 You’re no longer limited to your city or community.
-In fact, many companies work with virtual teams from different countries.
+In fact, many companies work with virtual teams from different countries!

-So it’s important to consider different time zones when you’re managing people from all over the world.
+So, it’s important to consider different time zones when you’re managing people from all over the world.
 If you need to have a large group meeting, try to find a time that works for everyone.

-Tip: If you can’t make the meeting work for everyone’s time zone, try to schedule the meeting in advance.
+Pro Tip: If you can’t make the meeting work for everyone’s time zone, try to schedule the meeting in advance.
 That way, your remote employees will have enough time to make arrangements so that they can join the meeting.

 8. Celebrate Your Employees

-It may take a little more effort when you’re managing remote employees.
+However, it may take a little more effort when you’re managing remote employees.
 Here are a few things you can do to make your employees feel extra special: